 Bangkok United 2 Buriram United 0 (Saturday 5th August 2023) Thai Champions Cup (att: 10,824)

-BR new signing Ramil Sheydayev of Azerbaijan origins looked good out wide but there seemed to be an overreliance on supplying him which was soon pounced upon, and he gradually became increasingly frustrated throughout the match.
+BR's new signing Ramil Sheydayev of Azeri origins looked good out wide, but there seemed to be an overreliance on supplying him, which was soon pounced upon, and he gradually became increasingly frustrated throughout the match.

-The club had fired forward Jonaton Bolingi in the summer for ill-discipline, but his replacement in the starting lineup, Lonsana Doumbouya looked lightweight, losing interest quickly after being the recipient of a strong areal challenge from Suphan Thongsong.
+The club had fired forward Jonaton Bolingi in the summer for ill-discipline, but his replacement in the starting lineup, Lonsana Doumbouya, looked lightweight, losing interest quickly after being the recipient of a strong aerial challenge from Suphan Thongsong.

 International striker Supachai Jaided seemed strangely muted playing just behind him.
 It was a curious performance from the favourites to retain the Thai league title, though Bangkok won the corresponding fixture the previous season.
 There are no points at stake in a friendly.